 COUN 645.
-Group Counseling & Psychotherapy (3)
+Group Counseling & Psychotherapy.

 This course is a conceptual and experiential introduction to group dynamics, group counseling approaches and models, issues of group leadership, and group facilitation skills.
 Consideration is given to the goals of group counseling, composition, phases, and research.
 Includes group counselor orientations and behaviors, appropriate selection criteria and methods, and methods of evaluation of effectiveness.
+Crosslisted as PSYH 645.